raphlinus/raphlinus.github.io/_posts/2021-02-10-parallel-curves.md

 Specifically, this blog proposes piecewise Euler spirals as a curve representation particularly well suited to the parallel curve problem.

 There's an implementation of many of these ideas (currently still in PR stage) in [kurbo][kurbo PR].
-I also used a colab notebook to explore a bunch of the math, and I've made a [copy of that available](/assets/Euler_spiral_scratchpad.ipynb) as well.
-[TODO: figure out best way to publish that]
+I also used a colab notebook to explore a bunch of the math, and I've made a [copy of that available](https://github.com/raphlinus/raphlinus.github.io/blob/master/assets/Euler_spiral_scratchpad.ipynb) as well.

 ## The cusp